 Our knees are usually the first joints to show their age through regular wear and tear, but add to that years of high-impact exercise like running and skiing, and you’re on the fast track to having to sacrifice the activities you love.

-Osteoarthritis (OA) is a common form of arthritis that results in the breakdown of the joint’s cartilage.
+OA results in the breakdown of the joint’s cartilage.
 Cartilage acts as a cushion on the ends of the joints and helps them to move more easily.
 When the cartilage breaks down, you’re left with bone rubbing against bone when you move the joint, which can lead to damage to the joint itself.
-This is what results in the pain, stiffness, and interference with joint movement that is characteristic of OA.
+The result is pain, stiffness, and interference with joint movement that is characteristic of OA.

 Though the cartilage in the joints breaks down on its own from wear and tear over the years, there are certain risk factors that increase a person’s chances of ending up with OA.
-The following are risk factors for OA of the knee as outlined by Arthritis Research UK:
+Risk factors for OA of the knee include:

 - previous injury to a joint